 Fair Game is the story of the hidden history and heritage of the Kruger National Park.
 It’s an engrossing and little-known tale filled with boisterous personalities, twists of fate, unlikely heroes, stubborn perseverance, greedy villains and (luckily) a very happy ending.
 So, prepare yourself for a grand historical safari as we recount the unlikely tale of an unwanted wasteland that grew into the one of the greatest game reserves in the world.

-Also included: a comprehensive planning guide to help you make the most of your time in the Kruger.
-Plus two maps of the region.
+Also included: a comprehensive planning guide and 2 custom maps to help you make the most of your time in the Kruger.

 What’s It About?

 The Kruger National Park is an institution.
-It is South Africa’s flagship game reserve and an internationally renowned wildlife sanctuary.
+It’s South Africa’s flagship game reserve and an internationally renowned wildlife sanctuary.
 As such, ‘Kruger’ is well known and well loved; a shining jewel in South Africa’s tourism crown.

 But this was not always the case.
 For much of its early history, the Kruger Park was very unpopular with hunters, farmers and politicians, and the reserve was nearly deproclaimed several times.
 As one critic decried, ‘But what’s the point of looking at the things?’.